ailinkhoo/CloudDevOps/notes/3_devops.md

 ### Adding Files to a Project

 `git add [file]`: snapshots the file in preparation for versioning, adding it to the staging area.
+Tell Git what files to keep track of.

 `git status`: shows you what branch you're on, what files are in the working or staging directory, and any other important information.